awillows/win365-endgrace/README.md

 - 📊 **Visual Cloud PC List**: Display all Windows 365 Business Cloud PCs in your tenant
 - 🔵 **Grace Period Highlighting**: Cloud PCs in grace period are highlighted in blue with bold text
-- 🖱️ **Context Menu Actions**: Right-click to access deprovision options
+- 🖱️ **Context Menu Actions**: Right-click to access deprovision and copy options
 - ⚠️ **Safety Warnings**: Confirmation dialog before deprovisioning
 - 🔒 **Smart Controls**: Deprovision option is disabled for Cloud PCs not in grace period
-- 🔄 **Refresh Capability**: Update the list at any time with the Refresh button
+- 🔄 **Refresh Capability**: Update the list at any time with the Refresh button or F5 key
+- 🔍 **Real-time Filtering**: Search/filter Cloud PCs by name, user, status, or service plan
+- 📤 **CSV Export**: Export Cloud PC data to CSV for reporting and analysis
+- ⌨️ **Keyboard Shortcuts**: F5 to refresh, Delete to deprovision, Ctrl+C to copy device name
+- 📅 **Formatted Dates**: Grace period end dates displayed in readable format (dd/MM/yyyy HH:mm)

 ## Display Columns